eddygreat/Max_Ai_Tools/README.md

 ### Live Demo

-You can access the live web application here: [MNIST Digit Classifier App](https://maxaitools.streamlit.app/) This is the link to my theory answers and screen shoot of my deployed [application](https://docs.google.com/document/d/1ceqlW72HR3Kf3K5WpFerXUkNofwQo1yUHASxeDDa-PU/edit?tab=t.0)
+You can access the live web application here: [MNIST Digit Classifier App](https://maxaitools.streamlit.app/)

+This is the link to my theory answers and screen shoot of my deployed [application](https://docs.google.com/document/d/1ceqlW72HR3Kf3K5WpFerXUkNofwQo1yUHASxeDDa-PU/edit?tab=t.0)

+For best performance, kindly refresh the code on github before clicking the deployed site link.

 ## Features